-Perfect tension occurs when the top and bottom threads are perfectly balanced.
-That means you shouldn’t see any little loops on either the top of bottom of your fabric and the stitching should look even on both sides.
+Perfect sewing machine tension occurs when the top and bottom threads are perfectly balanced.
+That means you shouldn’t see any little loops on either the top or bottom of your fabric and the stitching should look even on both sides.

 While you may be tempted to go straight to the tension dial on your machine, there are numerous other issues that can put your tension out beside the dials.
 Always check these first before playing with the tension dials.